 September 8, 2016: GUSD lawyers file a Lawsuit against the County Registrar-Recorder, the LA County Committee and the chief petitioners of the UniteLCF! citizens group.
 They seek a stay in the administrative process during which time they will attempt to get a Court Order for the names and addresses of our Petition signers, or Signatory Data as GUSD refers to our neighbors and families.
 They want to “analyze” this data in order to order to bolster their opposition to the territory transfer.

-September 7, 2016: Staff and community representatives of GUSD, LSUSD and UniteLCF! attend a meeting of the Los Angeles County Committee on School District Organization (County Committee) as as it was formally notified that our Petition has been certified by the County Registrar’s Office as having sufficient signatures of registered voters, and triggers an extensive hearing process.
-Two Public Hearings will be held over the next 60 days.
+September 7, 2016: Staff and community representatives of GUSD, LSUSD and UniteLCF! attend a meeting of the Los Angeles County Committee on School District Organization (County Committee) as he petition was presented to the County Committee.

 June 29, 2016: After three years of community meetings, researching all the previous territory transfer campaigns and issues pertaining to financial and community impacts to all parties, participating in reports and surveys with multiple consultants, supporting negotiations between the two districts, drafting our Petition and collecting signatures, we hand-delivered our formal Petition to the Los Angeles County Office of Education (LACOE).